F3real/F3real.github.io/content/IAThooking.md

 **VA** (virtual address).
 Same as RVA, except that the base address of the image file is not subtracted.
 The address is called a “VA” because Windows creates a distinct VA space for each process, independent of physical memory.
 For almost all purposes, a VA should be considered just an address.
 A VA is not as predictable as an RVA because the loader might not load the image at its preferred location.

-So, lets look at required steps to do IAT hook:
+So, let's look at required steps to do IAT hook:

 1. Locate optional header in `.exe` we want to hook
 2. Locate IDT of dll containing function we want to hook
-3. Locate entry in ILT (pointed to from OriginalFirstThunk) with name of function we want to hook
+3. Locate entry in ILT (pointed to from OriginalFirstThunk) with the name of a function we want to hook
-4. Replace entry with same index in IAT (pointed to from FirstThunk) with address we control
+4. Replace entry with the same index in IAT (pointed to from FirstThunk) with the address we control

 Example VS 2017 project with IAT hook implementation (without checks if PE format is ok) can be found [here](https://github.com/F3real/ctf_solutions/tree/master/2019/processHider).
-To use dll we get we also need to inject it in memory of target process.
+To use dll we get we also need to inject it in memory of the target process.